 Is writing greeting cards as easy as it sounds?

-Even though it seems like easy work to me, I keep reading that it’s actually not that easy.
-These companies are very picky about what they accept and even though what you write doesn’t have to be very long, it has to be very catchy and engaging.
 Think about it — how long does it take you to decide whether or not you like a particular greeting card when you’re browsing around in the store before you put it down and go find another?
 Probably not that long.
 So your writing has to be really, really good!
-It probably also helps if you can be funny since so many greeting cards are humorous.
+It may also help if you can be funny since so many greeting cards are humorous.

 How much does writing greeting cards pay?

-Your pay for accepted greeting card submissions will vary of course depending on the company.
-The amount you can earn is usually anywhere from $25 up to $300 per approved submission.
+Your pay for accepted greeting card submissions will vary depending on the company you’re writing for.
+In most cases, the amount is anywhere from $25 up to $300 per approved submission.

 How selective are the greeting card companies?

-American Greetings – You have to download and sign their disclosure agreement and then submit ideas before you can just send your work.
+American Greetings – This link will take you to their contact page.
+Scroll down until you see where it says “Idea Submissions.”
+You have to download and sign their disclosure agreement and then submit ideas before you can just send your work.
 They do not accept unsolicited writing or artwork submissions.

 Avanti Press – They claim to have a full roster of verse contributors, but you are welcome to mail them samples to be considered in the future.
 They also leave a phone number to call so you can speak with a rep to learn what type of writing they prefer.